AvePoint/cloud-api/docs/elements/Use-AvePoint-Graph-API.md

 ## Resource

 A resource can be an entity or complex type, commonly defined with properties.
-Your URL will include the resource you are interacting with in the request, such as `customers`, `services`, and `jobs`.
+Your URL will include the resource you are interacting with in the request, such as `customers`, `tenatns`, and `services`.
 Methods can also be used to perform operations on these resources.